by Amplified Life Counseling December 02, 2024

 You can’t control others, but you can control yourself.
 Remember to be the person you wish everyone else was.
 Show grace and compassion.
 Treat others the way you want to be treated.
 And if the tension becomes too much, it’s okay to walk away.

-by Sarah Sheppard November 18, 2024
+by Amplified Life Counseling November 18, 2024

 According to popular music, Hallmark movies, and holiday greeting cards, this time of year is filled with peace, joy, and good tidings.
 But for many who have lost a loved one, that picture isn’t entirely accurate.
 Instead of joy, we feel sadness.
 Instead of peace, we feel anxiety.
 If you or someone you know is coping with loss this season, it’s important to remember that healing is a process.
 With significant loss, grief may always be present.
 However, it does dull with time as we learn to do life in new ways without that person.